Policy design in experiments with unknown interference: Additional Extensions

 Condition (A) imposes a quasi-concavity of the objective function.
-The condition is \textit{equivalent} to common definitions of quasi concavity \citep{hazan2015beyond}.
-Condition (A) holds when increasing the probability of treating more neighbors has decreasing marginal effects (see, e.g., Figure \ref{fig:objectives}).
 Condition (B) assumes that the marginal effect only vanishes at the optimum, ruling out regions over which marginal effects remain constant at zero.
-A notion of strict quasi-concavity can be found in \cite{hazan2015beyond}, where the authors assume (A) and that the gradient vanishes at the optimum only.
-Condition (C) also imposes that the function has negative definite Hessian at $\beta^*$ only but not necessarily globally.
-The above restrictions guarantee strong concavity locally at the optimum, but not necessarily globally.
-We now introduce out-of-sample guarantees in this setting.
-In such a case, the choice of the learning rate consists of a gradient norm rescaling, as discussed in Remark \ref{rem:learning_rate}.
+A notion of strict quasi-concavity can be found in \cite{hazan2015beyond}.
+Condition (C) imposes strong concavity locally at $\beta^*$ but not necessarily globally.
+The choice of the learning rate consists of a gradient norm rescaling, as discussed in Remark \ref{rem:learning_rate}.